Flintpop/UpdateGuardian/README.md

 - Windows 10 or 11 **wired** local network (wake on lan, which is for automatic boot)
 - A server (could be simply a windows pc running on 24/7)
 - The list of statically assigned IP addresses of the PCs in the local network (not dhcp for now)
-- The list of the PCs username in the local networ
+- The list of the PCs username in the local network
 - The list of the PCs password in the local network
 - SSH server enabled on the PCs in the local network
 - Wake on lan enabled on the PCs in the local network.
 It is strongly recommended to use a secureOn password for the wake on lan feature.
 - Look out in requirements.txt for the pip packages (to be installed)

 ## Installation and Configuration

+Make sure all SSH server are enabled on the PCs in the local network.
+If not, please follow [this](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?source=recommendations&tabs=powershell) tutorial for each computer (I know it is a pain, but it is the only way for now)

 Work in progress.